 - Improved: When did you decide to become a mother?

-5. Double Negative Questions
+5. Double Negative Qs

 Double negative questions have two negative words which make the opposite meaning true, likely confusing the respondent.
 Typically, make general questions positive.